 Cinnamon comes from the bark of the cinnamon tree (Cinnamomum zeylanicum), a member of the Laurel Family.
 The fragrant spice is obtained from the ground inner bark of the trunk and branches.Thisevergreen shrub/tree with its dark, aromatic and leather like leaves can be cut back twice a year to obtain cinnamon.
 When new sucker shoots develop, the bark from long slender shoots is harvested to make ground cinnamon.
 The leaves can be used to make a spiced tea.
 Cinnamon is very popular as a spice and it is used in candy and incense.
 Cinnamon oil extract has many uses in folk medicine.

-Site Created and Managed by Pepe's Fruit Trees.
-Copyright 2018 - All Right Reserved
+Site created and managed by Pepe's Fruit Trees.
+Copyright 2020 - All Right Reserved